MaximRicardo/Spinning_Donut_OS/README.md

-# Donut OS
+# Spinning Donut OS

-Donut OS is an operating system designed for specifically one thing.
+Spinning Donut OS is an operating system designed for specifically one thing.
 A spinning donut.

 build.sh will create a binary file called OS.bin in the Binaries folder, which will contain the bootable operating system. run.sh will use QEMU to emulate the operating system.